mratsim/constantine/README.md

     - on elliptic curve over Fp2 (EC G2) with affine, jacobian and homogenous projective coordinates
   - parallel multi-scalar-multiplication (MSM)

-Scalar multiplications are implemented but not exposed yet. _Yes, MSMs are exposed but not scalar multiplications._
+:building_construction: Scalar multiplications are implemented but not exposed yet. _Yes, MSMs are exposed but not scalar multiplications._

 _All operations are constant-time unless explicitly mentioned_ vartime.

-For pairing-friendly curves Fp2 arithmetic is also exposed.
+For pairing-friendly curves Fp2 arithmetic is also exposed.\
-Pairings and multi-pairings are implemented but not exposed yet.
+:building_construction: Pairings and multi-pairings are implemented but not exposed yet.

 ### General cryptography